Bradley Bolke

 Bradley Bolke (October 1, 1925 – January 15, 2019) was an American voice actor.
+He was best known for his role as Chumley the Walrus on Tennessee Tuxedo and His Tales.

 Early life

 Bolke was born on October 1, 1925, in New York City.
 He later lived in Dobbs Ferry, New York.
 His brother was actor Dayton Allen.

 He was the son of Helen and Sol Bolke, a dress manufacturer.